-- · Visit the Business Student Centre. - Use a degree planning sheet at www.business.auckland.ac.nz/prospectus - · Email: comenquiry@auckland.ac.nz - Join us at one of our on-campus or online events.
-Find out more: business.auckland.ac.nz/ug www.auckland.ac.nz/fees
+- Visit one of our Student Hubs: auckland.ac.nz/student-hubs - Use a degree planning sheet at business.auckland.ac.nz/prospectus - · Email: comenquiry@auckland.ac.nz - Join us at one of our on-campus or online events.
+Find out more: business.auckland.ac.nz/ug

-You need to make sure you pay your fees!
+Make sure you pay your fees!

-You'll find all the details at
+You'll find all the details at auckland.ac.nz/fees